dylandjian/dylandjian.github.io/src/pages/alphago-zero/index.md

 ## Acknowledgements

 I want to thank my school's AI association for letting me use the server to try to train this implementation of AlphaGo Zero.
 I would also like to thank everyone that gives feedback on the article.
-Be sure to get in touch with me if you have any suggestions or remarks about this article.
+Be sure to get in touch with me if you have any suggestions or remarks about it.

 ## References